Now shipping July 2020 orders

 Each Sweetbrass whistle has a tuneable head.
 This means if you push the brass tube all the way up into the head, the whistle will play in A=444hz, which is slightly sharp of standard.
 With the body pulled out a bit, the whistle will play standard.
 Pull the body out some more and you will play around A=432hz, which is flat of standard.
 So, no matter what weather or other musicians may throw at you, this whistle has you covered.

 Each Sweetbrass whistle features a carefully selected thin-walled brass body.
 Brass is known to give woodwinds a unique "light" and "pure" tonality.
 It also comes in very precise sizing options, so each and every different key of Sweetbrass Whistle has it's own unique bore size, which sets it apart from most other types of whistles which commonly share bore sizes across different keys, which can cause variation in performance.Not so with the Sweetbrass whistle.
-Also of note, the whole layout I use favors the traditional OXXOXO fingering for C natural, as opposed to the OXXOOO fingering which will blow a little sharp on these whistles.

 The Japanese didn't just start being superior craftsmen during the age of automobiles.
 This flute tradition is about 900 years old.